VBA to Customize Row Height in Excel (6 Methods)

 VBA Macro to Change Height of Multiple Rows in Excel

-• Run this piece of code and look in the image below that the height of our dataset is modified.
+• Run this piece of code and observe, as in the image below, that the height of our dataset is modified.

 Read More: How to Copy Multiple Row Height in Excel

-4. Increase the Existing Height of Row with VBA Macro
+Example 4 – Increase the Existing Height of Row

-Suppose you don’t want to pass any numeric data inside the code while setting the row height, you just want to double the height than the existing height for a specific row.
-Below are the steps on how you can do that.
+Suppose you don’t want to pass any numeric data in the code while setting the row height, you just want to double the height of a specific row.

 Steps: